aniketsinha06/Lane-Detection-using-OpenCV-Computer-Vision/README.md

 # Lane-Detection-using-OpenCV-Computer-Vision
+### Description
-__Description : Detection of current lane in which vehicle is moving on road in an image and video using OpenCV.__
+Detection of current lane in which vehicle is moving on road in an image and video using OpenCV.

 ### Python libraries used :